Dynalon/reactive-state/README.md

 const store = Store.create(initialState);

-// The .select() function returns an Observable that emits every state change; we can subscribe to it
+// The .select() function returns an Observable that emits every state change; we can simply
-// the second argument true will - for the sake of this example force output - every state change even
+// subscribe to it.
+The second argument "true" will - for the sake of this example - force output
-// to nested properties
-store.select(state => state, true).subscribe(newState => console.log("ROOT STATE:", JSON.stringify(newState)));
+// on every state change even to nested properties store.select(state => state, true).subscribe(newState => console.log("ROOT STATE:", JSON.stringify(newState)));

 // the state Observable always caches the last emitted state, so we will immediately get printed the inital state:
 // [CONSOLE.LOG] ROOT STATE: {"counter":0}

-// Actions are just extended RxJS Subjects const incrementAction = new Action<number>();
+// Actions are just extended RxJS Subjects, but could also be plain Observables const incrementAction = new Subject<number>();
 const incrementReducer: Reducer<AppState, number> = (state, payload) => {
     return { ...state, counter: state.counter + payload };
 };

+// register reducer for an action; the string identifier is optional and only used for display in
-// register reducer for an action const incrementSubscription = store.addReducer(incrementAction, incrementReducer);
+// the devtool browser extension const incrementSubscription = store.addReducer(incrementAction, incrementReducer, "INCREMENT");

 // dispatch actions